Sovereign state

-A sovereign state is a state that has the highest authority over a territory.
+A sovereign state is a state that has sovereignty, that is, the highest authority over a territory.
 It is commonly understood that a sovereign state is independent.
 When referring to a specific polity, the term "country" may also refer to a constituent country, or a dependent territory.

-A sovereign state is required to have a permanent population, defined territory, a government not under another, and the capacity to interact with other sovereign states.
+A sovereign state is required to have a permanent population, defined territory, a government not under the control of another, and the capacity to interact with other sovereign states.
 In actual practice, recognition or non-recognition by other states plays an important role in determining the status of a country.
-Unrecognized states often have difficulty engaging in diplomatic relations with other sovereign states.
+Although the political existence of the sovereign state is independent of recognition by the other states, unrecognized states often have difficulty engaging in diplomatic relations with other sovereign states.